Emergency Housing is temporary housing provided for a period of up to 90 days, depending upon the program and the needs of the client.

 Camillus Emergency Shelter

-The emergency shelter, located at 1603 NW 7th Avenue in Miami's hospital district, encompasses a total of 32 beds for adult males in a dormitory-style facility.
+When fully operational, the emergency shelter — located at 1603 NW 7th Avenue in Miami's hospital district — encompasses a total of 48 beds for adult men and women in a dormitory-style facility.
 These include:

 • Beds for case management/shelter, for individuals whose needs are being met while they transition to longer-stay housing.